 Each scholarship will be awarded to an academically outstanding undergraduate student who is enrolled full time at UConn.
 All applicants must:

-- Be majoring in human rights
+- Be majoring or minoring in human rights

 - Have been offered an internship position at the time of application